UW-Madison Administrative Policy

 Note: NCAA funded travel has specific requirements, some of which may be less restrictive than University policies or rates.
 NCAA funded travel will be governed by NCAA policy.

 Note: Sponsored projects (e.g. fund 144 or 133) are subject to the terms and conditions of the specific award, as well as applicable program guidelines, which may restrict use of funds for certain types of expenses.
 Please contact the RSP accountant for your award with any questions.

 Faculty, staff, students and non-employees traveling internationally or using funds and/or resources administered by the University.

 This travel policy is designed to ensure the safety and security of the University’s international travelers, as well as to ensure prudent usage of University resources while minimizing the administrative burden for travelers and support staff.

-I. Fly America Act and Open Skies Agreement: In accordance with the Fly America Act of 1974, commercial air travel and movement of cargo on federally funded grants must comply with the requirement that US flag air carriers be used to the maximum extent possible when traveling between the US and a foreign country or between foreign countries.
+I. Fly America Act and Open Skies Agreement: In accordance with the Fly America Act, commercial air travel and movement of cargo on federally funded grants must comply with the requirement that US flag air carriers be used to the maximum extent possible when traveling between the US and a foreign country or between foreign countries.
 The Open Skies Agreement, however, allows for the use of foreign air carriers under certain circumstances.
 All travelers must comply with the Fly America Act unless exceptions in the Open Skies Agreement pertain.

 II.
 Travel Visas.
 Visa fees are payable/reimbursable by the University when required for University business travel.
-Fees for issuing or renewing passports are not payable/reimbursable.
 For information about obtaining travel visas and passports for University business, see the UWTravelWIse Passport Services webpage.

 IV.
 Additional Documentation Requirements.
 The following documentation requirements are specifically related to international travel: